bblanchon/ArduinoStreamUtils/README.md

 This function repeatedly waits and retries until it times out.
 You can customize the `wait()` function; by default, it's [`yield()`](https://www.arduino.cc/en/Reference/SchedulerYield).

-For example, if you want to send more than 32 bytes with the [Wire library](https://www.arduino.cc/en/reference/wire), you can do:
+For example, if you want to send more than 32 bytes with the [Wire library](https://www.arduino.cc/en/reference/wire), you can do the following:

 ```c++
 WriteWaitingStream wireStream(Wire, [](){